 Figure 2.3 – The interior of the test rig including a fan-cooled heatsink and ISOTOP power devices.

+The MOSFETs used in the test rig are IXYS 60V 100A devices, the main criterion for operation is the power dissipation capability of the package, and not the device silicon ratings as it is operated exclusively in a linear (high dissipation) mode.

 Control board

-The purpose of the control board, as mentioned in the previous section, is to control the current flow to/from the battery.
-The dc link voltage, shown as the linear power supply in figure 2.2, is provided by the main linear power supply unit providing a potential for charging the battery as well as providing current to the output stage to charge the battery when a negative (charging) current is demanded.
-A positive current demand leads to no current being taken from the linear PSU, and the battery being discharged through the push-pull power stage.
+The purpose of the control board, as mentioned in the previous section, is to control the current flow to and from the test battery.
+The dc link voltage, shown as DC Link Batteries in figure 2.2, is provided by the two 12 V batteries to deliver current to the output stage to charge the test battery when a negative (charging) current is demanded.
+A positive current demand leads to no current being taken from the dc link batteries, and the test battery being discharged through the push-pull power stage.

-The operation of the power stage, shown in figure 2.4, can be illustrated by considering the differential amplifier on the control board (U1 in figure 2.4) which compares the instantaneous current demand with the current feedback from the battery provided by a 1:1000 current transformer.
-A more negative value on the current demand input will cause the output of the differential amplifier, U1, to fall therefore reducing the amount that the transistor, Q1, is turned on.
+The operation of the power stage, shown in figure 2.4, can be illustrated by considering the differential amplifier on the control board (U1 in figure 2.4) which compares the instantaneous current demand with the current feedback from the test battery, provided by a 1:1000 current transformer.
+A more negative value on the current demand input will cause the output of the differential amplifier, U1, to fall, therefore reducing the amount that the transistor, Q1, is turned on.
 This, in turn, will turn on MOSFET Q3 proportionally and the battery will charge from the link voltage.
 A positive current demand will lead to Q4 turning on proportionally with current demand causing the battery to discharge.

-To allow for the high currents needed to charge and discharge the test battery, the push pull stage of Q3 and Q4 as well as the resistor bank, R15 and R7, is repeated in parallel giving three parallel branches.
-The resistors R15 and R7 give some direct negative feedback of the current in the output power device to the gate drive of each device, and ensure the branches operate in parallel sharing the battery current.
-The parallel push-pull output stages are mounted on a large heat sink with a cooling fan to ensure good heat dissipation and close thermal coupling of the devices, as the power devices are operating in a linear mode dissipating a large amount of heat.
-The rest of the control circuit is contained within the control board, where low currents and low dissipation is not a problem.

-The control board is powered by the secondary power supply, as lower voltages are required by the control electronics, and this provides power supply decoupling between the control and power circuits.